 - Use a price-stable ingredient

 - Rely on a consistent and readily available supply chain

 - Use existing food production systems with ease

 In one Mac & Cheese side-by-side comparison using Grande Gusto and a control, there was a marked reduction in sodium, fat and calories (3 of the top 4 ingredients consumers monitor for intake).
 When 38% of the American cheese in the formulation was replaced with Gusto, it achieved:

 Ideal applications for Grande Gusto include cheese sauces, nacho cheese, queso sauces, savory fillings, cheese soups and more.

-Learn more about the product improvements made possible by Grande Gusto – download our Grande Gusto Product Information sheet now!
+Learn more about the product improvements made possible by Grande Gusto – contact our team of food formulation experts today by clicking below!